brycewang-stanford/llm-play-games/word_chain/README.md

 - **Smart Validation**: Automatic rule checking and idiom repetition detection
 - **Cultural Challenge**: Deep dive into Chinese language and culture

+---

+> **Note**: The Splendor game in this repository is incomplete as the author is still clarifying the official rules.

 ### 🎮 Game Rules

 #### Core Rule